HackwareBro/Job-Finder/README.md

 This program will update from time to time and I will also add many resources to find jobs in one go.

-I will highly appreciate your contribution to this program to reach it on the next level of automation
+<b>I will highly appreciate your contribution to this program to reach it on the next level of automation</b>

 ## Installation